 In March 2020, hackers compromised the SolarWinds’ Orion software update process by inserting a backdoor (SUNBURST malware) into legitimate software updates.
 This incident demonstrated how supply chain vulnerabilities can impact OT networks by exploiting vendors and suppliers that may lack strong cybersecurity protections.

 Another vulnerability in OT systems is the rapid acceptance of IIoT devices, or the Industrial Internet of Things, in industrial environments.
-Many IIoT devices are readily targeted by cybercriminals who use them as access points into OT networks since many of them lack appropriate authentication mechanisms and are typically online exposed.
+Many IIoT devices are readily targeted by cybercriminals who use them as access points into OT networks, since many lack appropriate authentication mechanisms and are typically online and exposed.

 Although IIoT enhances operational efficiency, predictive maintenance, and automation, it also expands the attack surface in OT systems.
-Most IIoT devices lack strong authentication mechanisms, use outdated or unpatched firmware, or carry weak to no encryption—which leads to increased cyber risks.
+Most IIoT devices lack strong authentication mechanisms, use outdated or unpatched firmware, or employ weak or no encryption, which increases cyber risks.

 Resolving the OT Cybersecurity Challenge